 What Is Tennis?

-Unlike squash, which is played in an enclosed space, tennis is played in an open court, allowing more variety in how players hit the ball.
-This adds a strategic element, where players need to think about shot placement and tactics.
-Tennis uses a larger, pressurized ball and a racquet with a round head and long handle.
-The game can be played on different surfaces like clay, grass, or hard courts, each affecting the ball's speed and bounce.
+Tennis traces back to 12th-century France and is played on a rectangular court divided by a net; the goal is to hit the ball over the net into your opponent's side so it is hard to return.
+Unlike squash's enclosed court, tennis is played in an open court, which adds a strategic element of shot placement and tactics.
+It uses a larger, pressurised ball and a racquet with a round head and long handle, and is played on clay, grass, or hard courts, each affecting the ball's speed and bounce.

 Health Benefits of Squash and Tennis